slonigiraf/whitepaper/slonigiraf/ENG.md

 | Mexico      | 22.50  | 5274  | 113 | 135 |
 | Russia      | 17.49  | 4101  | 88  | 105 |
 | Japan       | 53.65  | 12578 | 269 | 322 |

+*Note.* All values are rounded up to the nearest integer.

 ## Private Enterprises Earn Revenue by Advocating for Educational Reform